ess-dmsc/ethernet-test/README.md

 to the specific application of printing receive stats from multiple queues on multiple ports.

+The original application with its many forwarding examples and command line features was above 45000 lines of code making it a bit unwieldy for a DPDK newcomer.
+This example is about 6000 lines and should be easier to navigate.

 ## Prerequisites
 The prerequisites consists of enabling iommu, configuring hugepages and install